 form.
 Points will be awarded for performance on the following:

-1. Academic prerequisites: The higher the applicant GPA on the required
+1. Academic prerequisites: up to 8 points.
+The higher the applicant GPA on the required

 prerequisites, the more points awarded.

-2. Work/volunteer experience: Points will be allocated for additional
+2. Work/volunteer experience: up to 6 points.
+Points will be allocated for additional

 relevant dental office work experience according to duration.
 Volunteer